 There's a T-shirt that's popular with the bikers, you may have seen it - it says: "when I shift into the 6th, I forget everything she said."
 Beyond the humorous aspect, there's a deep truth revealed by that T-shirt - mainly, that riding a bike is something like Zen.
-You put your ass on the saddle, rev the engine, shift up and go and - lo and behold! - your mind becomes marvelously empty of all the daily crap.
+You sit on the saddle, rev the engine, shift up and go and - lo and behold! - your mind becomes marvelously empty of all the daily junk.
 All the usual misery, all the little dirty things grinding your nerves are washed away by the mighty speed rush.

 You start riding, and the world disappears.
 It's magic, and you unleash it with your right hand.

 There's something else, too, about riding a bike.
 It's an experience that has an intrinsic quality of truth.
 There's no deceit, no faking it, you either can do it, or not.